ayebear/cells/README.md

 9. Build the **All Build** target. **Only** build in debug if you *actually* want to debug something; without optimizations the program will run extremely slow.
 CMake copies the source dependencies to the executable directory, in this case you will find the cfg file and font in `{BINARY_DIR}/data/fonts/`.

-10. copy the required DLL's into your Debug/Release folder, these would be
+10. Copy the required DLL's into your Debug/Release folder, these would be
   * `sfml-graphics-2.dll`
   * `sfml-system-2.dll`
   * `sfml-window-2.dll`